OlgaSushkova/Wave-Train-Analysis/README.md

 In the "ChannelNamesSelectedByUser" value you need to choose what channel name you want to analyze.
 Please note that if you choose a channel with the "EMG" prefix, a program will preprocess your signal with a 60-240 Hz filter and calculate an envelope of the signal.
 For other channels, a filter of 2-240 Hz will be applied.
 For modifying this preprocessing option please correct this in the "preprocess_signal" m-file.

-At last, when the program will finish the processing of files in your program you can repeat this procedure and process another files in other folder.
+At last, when the program will finish the processing of files in your program you can repeat this procedure and process other files in another folder.
 For instance, you can process two folders with files and compare calculated data in next programs (calculate_auc_008_fast_phase_time_psi0.m and analyze_auc_fast_phase_time_psi0.m).

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 Run the <b>calculate_auc_008_fast_phase_time_psi0.m</b> m-file to calculate AUC values based on the files calculated by the previous program (eegemg_allmetrics2mat.m).

 In the "Names" value please indicate two your folders with data for analysis.
-These folders must contain mat-files with parameters of wave trains calculated by previuos program (eegemg_allmetrics2mat.m).
+These folders must contain mat-files with parameters of wave trains calculated by the previous program (eegemg_allmetrics2mat.m).
 Using calculate_auc_008_fast_phase_time_psi0.m you can compare two datasets in these two folders.

 In the "CName" value you need to choose what channel name you want to analyze.
 This name must be the same as in the previous program (eegemg_allmetrics2mat.m).